 On Tools

 In fact, even monkeys use tools!
-I actually think one of Life’s main purposes is to better use tools and that we humans are simply the best that’s been seen, so far.
-Maybe we’re just tools for Life after all… Whether that’s true or not, the fact remains that we advanced tool users can do quite a bit with the tools we have.
+I actually think one of Life’s main purposes is to create and better use tools and that humans are simply the best that’s been seen so far.
+Maybe we’re just tools Life created for itself after all… But whether that’s true or not, the fact remains that we advanced tool users can do quite a bit with them.
+So let’s talk about what is true for tools.

 Availability